 Cyclists using a bicycle path must keep to the left of any oncoming cyclists on the path (RR 251; maximum penalty: 3 pu).
 This also applies to cyclists using shared paths and separated footpaths.

-A bicycle carrier is a device “attached to the rear of a motor vehicle to enable one or more bicycles to be carried by the vehicle, but does not include a trailer” (RR 400(1)).
-You must not drive a motor vehicle that has an empty bicycle carrier attached (RR 405; maximum penalty: 3 pu).
+A bicycle carrier (also known as a bike rack) is a device “attached to the rear of a motor vehicle to enable one or more bicycles to be carried by the vehicle, but does not include a trailer” (RR 400(1)).

-All vehicles must display licence plates (reg 50 Road Safety (Vehicles) Regulations 2009; maximum penalty: 2 pu).
-Licence plates must be clearly visible up to 20 metres away (reg 48(1)(d)).
-If your licence plate is obscured by a bicycle carrier, you can attach your number plate to the bicycle carrier (reg 48(3)) so that it is visible.
+All vehicles must display number plates (reg 50 Vehicles Regulations; maximum penalty: 2 pu).
+Number plates must be clearly visible up to 20 metres away (reg 48(1)(d)).
+If your number plate is obscured by a bicycle carrier, you can attach your number plate to the bicycle carrier (reg 48(3)) so that it is visible.
+Number plates for bicycle carriers are available from VicRoads (www.vicroads.vic.gov.au).

 The serious traffic offences are: